laristra/cinch/logging/clog.md

 }; // struct log_message_t
 ```

-Users wishing to customize CLOG can change the default behavior by
+Users wishing to customize clog can change the default behavior by
 overriding the virtual methods of this type, and by providing custom
 predicates.
-Much of the basic CLOG functionality is implemented in this
+Much of the basic clog functionality is implemented in this
 manner, e.g., the following code implements the trace level severity
 output: